 Mifepristone works faster with fewer side effects and is usually the best choice.
 Unfortunately, for those women who do not have extended health benefits, the price is higher – $325 vs $100.
 If you do not have a BC Care Card, then the total price will be $725/$500.

 How well do the drugs work?
-Both drugs work well with only about 1% failing and requiring surgery because the pregnancy is still growing.
-In one week 95% of women taking mifepristone are done and 80% of women taking methotrexate are done.
-Since methotrexate abortions take longer, about 4% of women have surgery because they don’t want to wait for a delayed reaction.
+Both drugs work well: about 0.5% fail with mifepristone and 1.5% with methotrexate requiring surgery because the pregnancy is still growing.
+In one week 85% of women taking mifepristone are done and 70% of women taking methotrexate are done.
+About 4% of women have surgery because they don’t want to wait for a delayed reaction.

 What about side effects?
 There are few side effects from either the methotrexate or the mifepristone, but after the misoprostol you can expect bleeding, cramping and some women get flu-like symptoms such as nausea, diarrhea, headache, fever and chills.
 Since you need more misoprostol after methotrexate than mifepristone, (12 pills vs 4 pills) you can expect more of those flu-like symptoms.

 What will happen at the clinic?
 Your first visit will last about 3 hours.
 You need to come in to our office at least twice and possibly 3 times to be sure everything is safe, and worked well.
 On the first appointment, you will fill out some forms, we will collect a urine sample and you will then see the doctor, have an ultrasound and see a counselor to review the procedure.
 You will have some blood work done and you will get the first medication (mifepristone or methotrexate).
 We will also give you a package of medications to take home with you.

 If the doctor has been unable to see anything on the ultrasound you may need to go to the lab for an extra blood test and we will have to book you to come back the next day.